davidwgillman/davidwgillman.github.io/index.md

 - [Ben Carothers](https://www.linkedin.com/in/btcrs/), 2017.
 "Building Monitored, Secured, And Self-sustaining IOT Hydroponic Gardens."
 - Vinushka Schalk, 2016, software engineer at Akamai Technologies, Inc. "Silicon Chemist 3: Guiding students through electron flow pathways", with a Web application for solving chemical reaction problems.
 - [David Weinstein](https://www.linkedin.com/in/davidhweinstein), 2015.
 "Infocatch: A more powerful feed provider built on Webscraping."
-- [Calvin Troutt] (https://www.linkedin.com/in/calvin-troutt-70b47357), 2015.
+- [Calvin Troutt](https://www.linkedin.com/in/calvin-troutt-70b47357), 2015.
 "Competency Assessment and IRT", with a Web application for the New College Calculus readiness test.

 # Interests